Last updated:

 In this article

-Did you know small businesses lose an average of 120 hours per year on manual bookkeeping tasks?
+Did you know small businesses can lose an average of 120 hours per year on manual bookkeeping tasks?

 A powerful cloud accounting software can help you automate your bank feeds, track expenses, and reconcile in real-time (while protecting your data).